woooowoooo/woooobot/README.md

 - `5.1` would show the first unranked response after rank 5
 - `1-3f` would show the responses in ranks 1 through 3 without dummies and DRPs
 - `end` would end results

+#### Spoiler Wall
+Morshu sentences are grammatical (mostly) English sentences that only contain words spoken by Morshu in the CD-i game "Link: The Faces of Evil".
+They are generated in [`morshu.js`](morshu.js).
+If you run `node morshu.js`, it will generate ten morshu sentences.